eea/eea.docker.haproxy/haproxy/Readme.md

   * `TIMEOUT_CONNECT` the maximum time to wait for a connection attempt to a VPS to succeed.
 Default `5000` ms
   * `TIMEOUT_CLIENT` timeouts apply when the client is expected to acknowledge or send data during the TCP process.
 Default `50000` ms
   * `TIMEOUT_SERVER` timeouts apply when the server is expected to acknowledge or send data during the TCP process.
 Default `50000` ms
-  * `HTTPCHK` The HTTP method and uri used to check on the servers health - default `HEAD /`
+  * `HTTPCHK` The HTTP method and uri used to check on the servers health - default `meth GET uri /`
   * `HTTPCHK_HOST` Host Header override on http Health Check - default `localhost`
   * `INTER` parameter sets the interval between two consecutive health checks.
 If not specified, the default value is `2s`
   * `FAST_INTER` parameter sets the interval between two consecutive health checks when the server is any of the transition state (read above): UP - transitionally DOWN or DOWN - transitionally UP.
 If not set, then `INTER` is used.